 Terri Williams-Flournoy | Head Coach

-Terri Williams-Flournoy -- "Coach Flo" -- enters her sixth season as Auburn's head coach in 2017-18.
-Hired by Director of Athletics Jay Jacobs on April 2, 2012, she is the sixth head coach in program history.
-The 2017-18 sesaon will be her 26th year overall in college coaching - her 14th as a head coach along with 12 as an assistant.
+Terri Williams-Flournoy -- “Coach Flo” -- enters her seventh season as Auburn’s head coach in 2018-19.
+Hired on April 2, 2012, she is the sixth head coach in program history.
+The 2018-19 sesaon will be her 27th year overall in college coaching - her 15th as a head coach along with 12 as an assistant.

 The 2015-16 season was a banner year for Coach Flo’s Tigers as Auburn made its return to the NCAA Tournament for the first time since 2009, advancing to the second round.
 The Tigers finished with a 20-13 record and picked up a pair of wins over nationally ranked opponents, defeating No. 7 Kentucky 66-61 on Jan.
 3 and taking down No. 16 Florida 80-58 on Feb.
 14.